 The benefits of masturbation are endless, including better sleep, enhanced mood, feelings of happiness, and best of all, the knowledge of what you enjoy.
 Oh wait, there’s more?
 A major upside of masturbation is that there is zero risk of pregnancy or STIs, and you still get a whole lot of pleasure.

 Masturbation not only feels good, but it provides a wonderful, healthy opportunity to learn what feelings/touches you like and dislike.
-Knowing your own body before trying to add in another is a great approach to navigating sexual pleasure.
+Knowing your own body before trying to add in another person is a great approach to navigating sexual pleasure.
 Once you know how to pleasure yourself, you can better communicate with your partner what turns you on, as well as what you don't enjoy, leading to significantly more pleasurable sexual experiences for everyone.